-- Workers should only work 9 hours per day in a 5-day work week. /8 hours per day in a 6-day work week. /Overtime should not exceed 10 hours per week. - They must have a break of 60 minutes after five hours of work - Workers can take up to six weeks paid sick leave during a 36-month cycle - Businesses should not employ children under the age of 16. - Workers must receive double if they work during public holidays/Sunday
+- Workers should only work 9 hours per day in a 5 day work week./8 hours per day in a 6 day work week./Overtime should not exceed 10 hours per week. - Workers can take up to six weeks paid sick leave during a 36-month cycle. - Workers must receive double if they work during public holidays/Sunday. - They must have a break of 60 minutes after five hours of work - Businesses should not employ children under the age of 16.